MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/Test-preview-for-monetized-apps.md

 :::image type="content" source="../../../../assets/images/apps-in-meetings/test-preview-buy-subscription.png" alt-text="Screenshot shows the Buy a subscription option.":::

-For more information, see [Upload your app in Teams](../../apps-upload.md).
+For more information, see [upload your app in Teams](../../apps-upload.md).

 ### Error scenarios